 While Minorca chickens were once commonplace all over the world, their numbers have been dwindling.
 If you’d like to help preserve this regal and hardworking chicken breed, we have some tips to help you keep your Minorcas happy and healthy.

-- Start with the best.
-For the best Minorca-keeping experience, start with healthy chicks or young chickens from a knowledgeable breeder.
+For an optimal Minorca-keeping experience, begin with healthy chicks or young chickens from a knowledgeable breeder.
 These birds will have a traceable lineage and a history of healthy ancestors.

-- Offer grit.
 Chickens don’t have teeth, nor do they chew their food.
-They need grit to help them break down and digest their food.
+They need the grit to help them break down and digest their food.
 Foraging birds will eat small pebbles, sand, and dirt.
 However, it’s always best to provide clean grit to chicks, hens, and roosters, even if they’re free-range and foraging.
 This ensures they have the right type of grit.

 Minorca chickens are an old, trusted breed of great egg producers.
 They’re a friendly breed with a long history all over the world.
 Sweet-natured, curious, and easy to care for, this regal breed is a beautiful addition to any flock, collection, or farm.